 They will likely have you schedule your next appointment before leaving, but understanding the frequency of your appointment can be helping in planning ahead.

-The time with your kidney specialist is limited and extremely valuable.
-By having a plan ahead of time, you’ll be able to make the most of your appointment.
+The time with your kidney specialist is short but extremely valuable.
+You’ll be able to make the most of your appointment by planning ahead.